A Future Without Traffic Fatalities

 Building Blocks for Greater Road Safety

 Speeding remains one of the most common causes of accidents.
-It is clear that reducing vehicle speeds and ensuring proper monitoring can significantly decrease the number of traffic fatalities and serious injuries.
+It is clear that reducing vehicle speeds and ensuring proper enforcement can significantly decrease the number of traffic fatalities and serious injuries.

 The main cause of accidents is excessive speed.
 Two effective solutions are enforcing an 80 km/h speed limit on dangerous narrow roads and ensuring consequences for speeding.
 More traffic monitoring is needed, focusing on the most dangerous violations.
 Unfortunately, many transport and interior ministers avoid addressing this politically sensitive issue, but protecting lives on the road requires standing up to resistance."